Vladimir Putin: Electoral history

+Vladimir Putin has been nominated and elected as President of Russia all five times since 2000, typically under an independent banner.
+In the most recent 2024 Russian presidential election, Putin achieved 88% of the popular vote.
+There were reports of irregularities at this election, including ballot stuffing and coercion.
+Russian authorities claimed that in occupied areas of Ukraine's Zaporizhzhia and Kherson regions, Putin won 88.12% and 92.83% of votes.
+In Chechnya, Putin won 98.99% of the vote.

 Personal life

 Family

 On 28 July 1983, Putin married Lyudmila Shkrebneva, and they lived together in East Germany from 1985 to 1990.
-They have two daughters, Mariya Putina, born on 28 April 1985 in Leningrad (now Saint Petersburg), and Yekaterina Putina, born on 31 August 1986 in Dresden, East Germany (now Germany).
+They have two daughters, Maria Putina, born on 28 April 1985 in Leningrad (now Saint Petersburg), and Yekaterina Putina, born on 31 August 1986 in Dresden, East Germany (now Germany).

 An investigation by Proekt published in November 2020 alleged that Putin has another daughter, Elizaveta, also known as Luiza Rozova, (born in March 2003), with Svetlana Krivonogikh.
+Elizaveta studied in Paris under the name Elizaveta Olegovna Rudnova.
 In April 2008, the Moskovsky Korrespondent reported that Putin had divorced Lyudmila and was engaged to marry Olympic gold medalist Alina Kabaeva, a former rhythmic gymnast and Russian politician.
 The story was denied, and the newspaper was shut down shortly thereafter.
 Putin and Lyudmila continued to make public appearances together as spouses, while the status of his relationship with Kabaeva became a topic of speculation.

 On 6 June 2013, Putin and Lyudmila announced that their marriage was over; on 1 April 2014, the Kremlin confirmed that the divorce had been finalised.
 Kabaeva reportedly gave birth to a daughter by Putin in 2015; this report was denied.
 Kabaeva reportedly gave birth to twin sons by Putin in 2019.
 However, in 2022, Swiss media, citing the couple's Swiss gynecologist, wrote that on both occasions Kabaeva gave birth to a boy.

 Putin has two grandsons, born in 2012 and 2017, through Maria.
 He reportedly also has a granddaughter, born in 2017, through Katerina.
 His cousin, Igor Putin, was a director at Moscow-based Master Bank and was accused in a number of money-laundering scandals.